Tannu-Saxena02/devConnect/HomeworkNotes.md

 -Create a POST /signup API to add data to database -Push some documents using API calls from POSTMAN -Error handling using try and catch

+-difference between js objects and JSON
+-Add the express.json middleware to your app
+-make your sign up API dynamic to receive data from the end user.
+-User.findOne with duplicate email,ids which object returned -API get user by email
+-API -Feed API-GET/feed - get all the users from the database -API get user by id